-For the last 6 years, I have been focusing on health.
+Since January, 2010, I’ve been focusing on health.
 Remember the roller coaster I mentioned?
-Well, that includes the last six years too.
-Although those years have had their ups and downs, I have learned a lot about food and nutrition.
+Well, that includes the last eight years too.
+Although those years have had their ups and downs, I’ve learned a lot about food and nutrition.

-It all started when I read The China Study in January of 2010.
-Actually the seed was planted WAY back in the early 1990’s after reading Diet for a New America by John Robbins, but that’s another story…too early in the journey to go into.
+It all started when I read The China Study.
+Actually, the seed was planted WAY back in the early 1990’s after reading Diet for a New America by John Robbins, but that’s another story…too early in the journey to go into.

 After reading The China Study, I was convinced that a whole-foods, plant-based (WFPB) diet was the path to optimal health.
 I still believe it.
 The only problem was that I couldn’t seem to pull it off right away.
 I went 6 months eating this way, and I didn’t know a lot about how to eat in a way that was tasty and varied.
-Then, the ups and downs began, for a great variety of reasons that I won’t get into here.
+Then, the ups and downs began.

 Wishing you luck on your own unique journey to health.